YouweGit/PimcoreObjectBridge/README.md

   <dd>Where bridge objects should be stored after automatic creating</dd>
 </dl>
 Limitation:
-When HREF is used, there can only be one class type linked.
+When many to one relation is used, there can only be one class type linked.
 First one will be used.

 ### Example scenario